lumingyu0423/edk2-MSM8998/README.md

 ## Porting a new device

-Acquire a device tree blob for device, rename the file to device.dtb (device is the codename of your phone) and add it to device_specific folder.
+Acquire a device tree blob for device, rename the file to 'device'.dtb ('device' is the codename of your phone) and add it to device_specific folder.
 Copy dumpling files on MSM8998Pkg\Devices folder, and rename them to match your device codename.
-Edit .dsc file to use proper .fdf file and modify the resolution to match your devices display.
+Edit 'device'.dsc file to use proper 'device'.fdf file and modify the resolution to match your devices display.